-Ask a room full of sporting clays shooters if they would like to be more consistent, and you’ll be overrun with enthusiastic responses.
+Ask a room full of sporting clays shooters if they would like to be more consistent, and they’ll overrun you with enthusiastic responses.
 Few, if any, really know why they are so inconsistent.
 They’re good on some days and not so good on others.
 But there seems to be no real consistent rhyme or reason for their results.

 They love to go shoot, but they don’t know who will show up at the range on any given day.
-They worry what others will think about how they shoot, so they begin to evaluate - sometimes even before they arrive at the range.
-The instant they begin to evaluate, they begin to try to control something they cannot control - what others might think about them or their shooting.
+They worry about what others will think about how they shoot.
+So, they begin to evaluate – sometimes even before they arrive at the range.
+The instant they begin to evaluate, they begin to try to control something they cannot control – what others might think about them or their shooting.

 “Research shows that in pressure-filled situations, when we are distracted by thinking about possible outcomes of our performance, our skills are measurably diminished,” writes Amy Cuddy in her book Presence: Bringing Your Boldest Self to Your Biggest Challenges.